Richard Allott: Cleric

 Ordained deacon in 1767, Allott became rector of Annaduff in Ireland.
 From 1771 to 1774 he was a prebendary of St Mary's Cathedral, Tuam.
 From 1774 he was precentor in Armagh Cathedral, as his son more prominently would be, and a prebendary there.
 The position was taken over in 1802 by John Cleland (1755–1834).
 He was Dean of Raphoe from 1795 until his death in 1832.

 Allott married an Irish wife, Anna Maria Weller.
 Their youngest daughter, Jane, was a watercolour artist.

 In the Armagh disturbances, Allott in 1789 forwarded a prospectus of the Defenders to the 1st Marquess of Buckingham, as Lord-Lieutenant of Ireland.
-After the Battle of the Diamond of 1795, in north-west Co.
-Armagh, Allott as a magistrate signed the resolution of the county magistrates.
+After the Battle of the Diamond of 1795, in north-west County Armagh, Allott as a magistrate signed the resolution of the county magistrates.
 In December of that year, Arthur Acheson, 2nd Viscount Gosford as governor of the county spoke on the fighting; he was a Whig, considered by some to be sympathetic to Catholic concerns, about the violent Peep o' Day Boys.
 Allott was taken to have "already proved his anxiety to repress outrage and maintain peace".
 In 1796 Thomas Pelham, who had visited Allott in Armagh to discuss a possible university there, wrote to John Hely Hutchinson including specifics on plans arising from Allott.

 Horatio Nelson wrote to Allott in 1804, following the death in 1803 of Allott's brother the Rev. Bryan Allott, who had been Rector at Burnham Westgate in Norfolk, and a neighbour to the Nelson family.
 Richard Allott had met him there.
 He preached the fast sermon to the House of Commons on 26 February 1806.
 It contained a suggestion that God was using Napoleon as a scourge for sinful Britain.